St3451/Structural_Bioinformatics/assignment3/README.md

-# Implementation of the Nussinov Algorithm
+# Assignment 3 - Implementation of the Nussinov Algorithm

 The Nussinov algorithm for simple RNA folding by computation of the maximum number of base pairs employ a dynamic progrmaming algorithm.
 Here, this algorithm will be implemented.